summer-ospp/help-en/docs/roles.md

-# The Role in Summer of Open Source
+# The Role in Open Source Promotion Plan

 The main roles of the participants are students, communities and mentors.